nightscout/trio-docs/docs/EN/operate/customize.md

 In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.

-{You can find the script for this customization here [Customize Open-iAPS](#customize-open-iaps).
-Open-iAPS uses many submodules from the LoopKit username with FreeAPS and oref code as the manager.}
+You can find the script for this customization here [Customize Open-iAPS](#customize-open-iaps).
+Open-iAPS uses many submodules from the LoopKit username with FreeAPS and oref code as the manager.

 To edit the file: